THE HISTORY OF

 2000 - 2010

 On March 26, 2000, Rev. André L Spivey of Detroit was appointed to Pleasant Valley by Bishop Robert Thomas.
 He was 27 years old at the time of his appointment and is notable for being the youngest pastor appointed to Pleasant Valley to date.
 Pastor Spivey acquired our first church logo, new ministries of a Children's Bulletin and Children's Church, Wednesday's "Walking Through the Bible" Study sessions, Young Adult Network, Men's Fellowship, Prayer Warriors, Worship Planning Committee and a new Audio/Visual Ministry coordinated by the First Lady Shema Spivey.
-Member Ruth Delaine and Pastor Spivey spearheaded our first Dance Ministry “The Proclaiming Victory Dancers" with Debra Chisholm as its Coordinator.
-Trustee Pro-Tem Charles Swanson initiated several internal and external improvements to the church, including roof repairs being overseen by member.
+Member Ruth Delaine and Pastor Spivey spearheaded our first Dance Ministry, “The Proclaiming Victory Dancers," with Debra Chisholm as its Coordinator.
+Trustee Pro-Tem Charles Swanson initiated several internal and external improvements to the church, including roof repairs being overseen by a member.
 Kevin "Scotty" Love.
 In addition to the Mass Choir, A Men’s Choir and a Women's Choir were formed with Carmen Gilkey and Yvonne Crawford continuing as Directors.
 Music ministries were aided by musicians Talmadge Eugene Walters, Tandra Williams and Cora Roberts.
 Percussionists Arnett Chisholm and Terrance Chisholm also assisted.
 The Rev. Charles A Gray.
 Sr. became our Staff Minister during the 2001-2002 fiscal year.

 In October 2004, Bishop Phillip R. Cousin appointed Rev. Paul M. Mugala, Sr. of Southfield as Pleasant Valley’s 12th Pastor.
-His wife Rev. Faith S. Mugala faithfully served along with him.
-Pastor Mugala had a new vision for God’s Flock and with the creative talent of Rev. Faith Mugala the following was accomplished.
+His wife, Rev. Faith S. Mugala, faithfully served along with him.
+Pastor Mugala had a new vision for God’s Flock and with the creative talent of Rev. Faith Mugala, the following was accomplished.
 A puppet ministry was incorporated that was spiritually uplifting and entertaining for all ages.
-He appointed a Junior Steward Board and Junior Trustee Board.
+He appointed a Junior Steward Board and a Junior Trustee Board.
 A Youth Sunday School was established and the dance ministry was expanded with Sister Debra Chisholm serving as coordinator.
-A monthly fellowship and entertainment ministry that featured dinner and Christian themed movies was initiated.
+A monthly fellowship and entertainment ministry that featured dinner and Christian-themed movies was initiated.
 Pastor Mugala encouraged involvement and fellowship with churches within the community and led by example.
-Pastor Mugala in collaboration with Rev. Llewelyn Jones (former pastor of Isom CME Church) started an Ecumenical Lenten fellowship worship service where the service was held in various churches weekly on Wednesdays.
+Pastor Mugala in collaboration with Rev. Llewelyn Jones (former pastor of Isom CME Church), started an Ecumenical Lenten fellowship worship service, where the service was held in various churches weekly on Wednesdays.
 Lenten Fellowship services commenced on Ash Wednesday and culminated on the Wednesday before Resurrection Sunday.
 The fellowship included several churches that represented the areas of Belleville, Whittaker, Ypsilanti, Milan, Romulus and Inkster.
 A joint New Year’s Eve Watch Night service was also established with Isom CME Church.
 Pastor Mugala promoted financial responsibility by establishing a Certificate of Deposit (CD) and a Church Facilities Maintenance Fund that designated money to maintain the PVAME grounds and facilities.
 Church updates included complete remodeling of the Women’s and Men’s restrooms, roof renovations, parking lot sealcoating, installation of wiring for video equipment in fellowship hall, donation of a stain glass window by Sister Mary Jackson which was installed in the sanctuary, a donation from Sister Kay Brown in memory of her husband, Mr. James O. Brown was designated to update the PR system and audio system and Mrs. Sedalia Bonarge donated a prayer bench that was placed in the pulpit in memory of her mother Mrs. Inola Singleton.

 2010 - Current